johanneseckert/ndbks/readme.txt

 this is not important for you, it is just my connanogical repro for this project. visit indiebikes.com for more.

+on upgrade & migrate
++ backup complete server db
++ backup complete files from ftp

++ download current version from github
++ remove .htaccess (it referrs to passwords)

++ upload new content (think about deleted / moved files)
++ insert changed tables (use droptable, see below)

 info: